Alia5/X4-rest-server/README.md

 # X4 Rest Server

-X4 Rest Server aims to provide an API for the game [X4: Foundations](https://www.egosoft.com/games/x4/info_en.php)
+X4 Rest Server aims to provide an http/rest API for the game [X4: Foundations](https://www.egosoft.com/games/x4/info_en.php)

-The project should be primarly focused on data-out, **not** for interacting with the game from the far, or even cheating.
+The project should be primarily focused on data-out, **not** for interacting with the game from the far, or even cheating.
+All without getting "modified"
 We'll see how things shake out, however...

+It works by injecting a shared-library (.dll) into the game.
+The .dll loads functions from the game, which are exposed via FFI, normally used for lua-scripts managing the game UI, and calling them directly.
+The results are then sent out as json via an inbuilt http-server

 ## POC Stage